 There are two types of “one man bands” in rock music.
-There are literal examples like Nine Inch Nails, World Party or Five For Fighting, which each consist of one permanent member and are, essentially, solo vehicles in all but name.
+There are literal examples like Nine Inch Nails (until 2016), World Party or Five For Fighting, which each consist of one permanent member and are, essentially, solo vehicles in all but name.
 Foo Fighters started out as a one man band before Dave Grohl decided to make it into an actual group.

 Then there are the bands where one member does, virtually, all of the work.
 John Fogerty was the primary songwriter, lead singer and lead guitarist for Creedence Clearwater Revival.
 Same with Kurt Cobain for Nirvana, Billy Corgan for Smashing Pumpkins and Syd Barrett for Pink Floyd.
 Meanwhile, The Cure’s Robert Smith sings, writes, plays guitar, bass, keyboards and other instruments, produces the albums, and decides who will stand with him on stage.
 Usually what happens is either the other members of the band get fed up and quit or the person in charge realizes he or she doesn’t need the others and goes solo.